MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-09.md

 This also concludes the [Getting started tutorials](mr-learning-base-01.md) series.
 Through these tutorials, you have successfully built a complete mixed reality experience from scratch using the Mixed Reality Toolkit.

 In the next two tutorial series, [Azure Spatial Anchors tutorials](mr-learning-asa-01.md) and [Multi-user capabilities tutorials](mr-learning-sharing-01.md), you will first learn how to integrate Azure Spatial Anchors into your project to anchor the Rover Explorer experience you created in the real world.
-Then, you will learn how add multi-user capabilities to your project to share user and object movements in real-time.
+Then, you will learn how to add multi-user capabilities to your project to share user and object movements in real-time.

-to set the BroadcastMessage () function as the action to be executed when the event is triggered to update the TextMeshPro.fontSize property value when the event is triggered